-Silicone-loaded shampoos, serums and hair styling products are great for the temporary illusion of soft, shiny hair, but these products, often masquerading as miracle workers can actually be weighing hair down and drying it out.
+Silicone-loaded shampoos, serums and hair styling products are great for the temporary illusion of soft, shiny hair, but there’s a catch.
+These products, masquerading as miracle workers can actually weigh hair down and dry it out.

-Silicones – especially non-water soluble ones – can stop deep conditioners and hair treatments from reaching the hair shaft so after spending your money on an expensive hair mask, it’s rendered useless with layers of silicone in the way.
-Not ideal!
+– Silicones can form a think layer on the surface of the hair that stops conditioner and hair treatments from penetrating through.
+So after spending all that money on an expensive hair mask, it’s pretty much useless with layers of silicone in the way.
+Hmmm.

-Silicone is also thought to act as a barrier to hair dye (which most of us spend a fortune on too) because, again, it seals up the hair strands and can block hair from retaining other ingredients such as colour pigments.
-Again, so far, not good.
+– Silicone is also thought to act as a barrier to hair dye (which most of us spend a fortune on too) because similarly, it can block hair from retaining other ingredients such as colour pigments.

-What about Sulphates?
-These are synthetic detergents that can irritate sensitive scalps but also strip hair of essential oils and moisture – in the same way as over-use of soaps and shower gels can strip skin of its natural oils.
+Over to Sulphates – these are synthetic detergents that can irritate sensitive scalps but also strip hair of essential oils and moisture – in the same way as over use of soaps and shower gels loaded with SLS can strip skin of its natural oils.
 So expect dry, damaged hair in the long-run too.

-Annoyingly these ingredients are not always easy to identify as they come under all sorts of chemical names but non-water soluble silicones are worse because, as the name suggests, they do not wash out so keep an eagle-eye out for:
+Annoyingly ingredients you may want to avoid are not always easy to identify as silicones have a multitude of names but the ones to watch and avoid if you want to take care of your hair are non-water soluble silicones.
+As the name suggests, they do not wash out so keep an eagle-eye out for: